albertogg/albertogg.github.com/_posts/2013-07-13-send-emails-in-the-background-using-sucker-punch.md

 ---
 layout: post
 title: Send emails in the background using sucker punch
+description: Send emails in the backgroung using the sucker_punch gem within a Rails application.
 category: blog
 tag: blog
 ---

 ## Sucker punch gem

 This gem was created by [@brandonhilkert](https://twitter.com/brandonhilkert) with a very specific use case in mind.
 I'm not sure what the use case was, but, I believe it's something like; taking advantage of [Heroku](http://heroku.com) web dynos, without needing to pay extra for a worker dyno (this is what I'm using it for).
 If It's not; I'm leaning towards simplicity.
 At this point with [sucker_punch](https://github.com/brandonhilkert/sucker_punch) in it's **version 1.0.1** became dead simple to install and use, no configuration needed.
 I'm really grateful that this gem was created.

 **note:** If you are looking for a massive background processing gem with persistence, etc. go with something like [Sidekiq](https://github.com/mperham/sidekiq) instead.